rohautl/ModelioScribes/ClassScribe/README.md

 User interface
 --------------
-From a very concrete point of view the user interface provides three "commands": one interactive command and file-based commands:
+The user interface provides three "commands": one interactive command and two file-based commands:

 * **Import class model**.
 This command must be launched on a selected package or class and a file name in the SCN notation must be specified.
 The notion of "selection" refers here to modelio selection.
 Elements are read form the file.
 The selected element is the place where new elements are going to be created.
 * **Export class model**.
 This command generates a file for all class model elements that are (recursively) in the selected element.
 The output file name should be specified.